-Caitlyn Jenner ‘Shocked And Disappointed’ Over Kylie Jenner’s Pregnancy, Says Source
+Caitlyn Jenner ‘Disappointed’ Over Kylie Jenner’s Pregnancy, Says Source

 — The Sun (@TheSun) September 25, 2017

-Keeping Up With The Kardashians momager Kris Jenner is just as surprised as her former husband over learning that Kylie Jenner is pregnant and expecting her first child with Travis Scott.
+Keeping Up With the Kardashians momager Kris Jenner is just as surprised as her former husband over learning that Kylie Jenner is pregnant and expecting her first child with Travis Scott.
 Kris was in Milan for Fashion Week with Kylie’s big sister, Kendall, when she broke her silence over the speculation that she’s about to become a grandmother again.

 “I just woke up this morning.
 She’s not confirmed anything.
 I think it’s kind of wild that everyone is just assuming that that’s just happening,” the 61-year-old told The Cut.
 “Something happens every single day.
 You never know what is going to break at any moment.”

 According to TMZ, the 20-year-old Jenner has been breaking the news of her pregnancy to her friends and that Scott has informed his own friends that he’s about to become a father to a baby girl.
 While speculation about her pregnancy went its rounds a week ago, Kylie hasn’t confirmed or denied if there’s any truth to it.
-As per usual, she continues to share Instagram photos, some of which featuring her in a sexy white slit gown.
+As per usual, she continues to share Instagram photos, some of which featured her in a sexy white slit gown.

 As for everything else, Jenner is keeping a low profile as talks about her alleged pregnancy continue to run their course.
 Bolstering the rumors further are the reports that she did not attend New York Fashion Week and was noticeably absent at her family’s interview with Megyn Kelly.